 Agriculture may connote the idea of green living, but it will surprise you to find out otherwise.
 The cultivation of vegetables and fruits produces a harmful by-product.
 Farmers often use fertilizers on their crops.
 This means that they dose acres of farmlands with chemicals.
 These chemicals, in turn, get emitted into the air.

-Animal farms also contribute to air pollution in the form of animal waste like urine and manure.
+Animal farms also contribute to air pollution through animal waste like urine and manure.
 In fact, animal waste produces a staggering number (estimated at 400) of gases.

-Since farms keep masses of animals in one location, the gases they emit daily can rise to alarming levels.
+Since farms keep masses of animals in one location, the gases they emit daily can increase alarmingly.
 This poses a danger to the local community and environment.

 Household Supplies

-Particulate matters are another cause of air pollution.
+Particulate matter is another cause of air pollution.
 These are microscopic-sized solid or liquid particles that get suspended in the air.
 Various processes like industrial, commercial, and residential combustion produce these materials.

 Household cleaning supplies like cleansers and disinfectants contribute to indoor air pollution.
 The same goes for home improvement materials like waxes, paints, varnishes, and solvents.